-Once you've read this, read 'dental interview questions' to build on what you've learnt.
+Once you've read this, check out dental interview questions to build on what you've learnt.

-For an overview of personal statement writing, read the Personal Statement Guide for Medical and Dental Schools.
+For an overview of personal statement writing, read our Personal Statement Guide for Medical and Dental Schools.
 This is essential reading and goes further than just examples!

 “I first became interested in studying dentistry between the ages of 12 and 15, when I visited my local dentist frequently to get my braces checked and tightened.

 I talked with her at length about the nature of her job and was struck by the huge impact she could have on the people she met daily.

 She actively improved the quality of life of every patient she encountered, and had to astutely apply scientific principles in a social setting in order to make patients feel at ease and achieve the best results.
 I was truly inspired by this experience and decided to investigate dentistry as a career.

 In order to deepen my insight into the profession I carried out a week’s work experience in a local dental hospital.
 I saw how dentists of every stage were keen to learn, constantly assessing their performance and striving to improve.

 This drove home the importance of self-awareness and constant reflection, but also introduced me to the idea of lifelong learning which is something I find particularly attractive.